tmns/chat-app/README.md

 ![](./screens/screen1.png)

 A simple chat app I created to help myself learn Svelte / Sapper and Socket.IO.
 It can be used as a fun example app to build with a group of students when teaching these technologies (along with Polka, Rollup, and even Cypress).
 You can play with the demo [here](https://chat-app-svelte.herokuapp.com).
-Note however, I use a free teir at Heroku so the initial start up time is pretty slow!
+Note however, I use a free tier at Heroku so the initial start up time is pretty slow!

 The chat app implements the following functionality:
 * Joining the chat